-As I met with the Commissioner’s Student Advisory Council March 20, I asked students about their experiences with their school counselors.
+As I met with the Commissioner’s Student Council March 20, I asked students about their experiences with their school counselors.

 Some students discussed how they benefited greatly from the school counselor/student relationship.
 Others explained that while they appreciated having a school counselor, they felt like genuine relationships weren’t possible because of the many hats that school counselors wear.
 I spoke about one solution that was implemented last year at Seneca High School (Jefferson County).